Planning a visit to Cape D’Aguilar? We are here to help.

 Continue onward and you will eventually reach a fork.
 The path on the left leads to the Cape D’Aguilar Lighthouse and the path on the right leads to the Cape D’Aguilar Marine Reserve.
 We recommend you to check out the lighthouse before going to the marine reserve because the lighthouse is a quick visit.

-After you have checked out the lighthouse, make your way towards the Cape D’ Aguilar Marine Reserve.
+After you have checked out the lighthouse, make your way toward the Cape D’ Aguilar Marine Reserve.
 Shortly, you will reach a long downward slope with spectacular views of Hok Tsui Wan and Kau Pei Chau to your right.
 This is the most scenic spot of the entire hike.

 Continue all the way down the slope and you will arrive at a fork again, one continuing forward and one towards the right.
 The path to the right takes you to the beach and its various attractions such as the Crab Cave and dramatic lookout points.